 To clarify, you may be acting completely normal, but it just how your puppy is interpreting your actions and demeanor.

 Ways you may be making your puppy anxious without knowing:

 ● Trying to hold, hug, and snuggle up close with your puppy.
-Puppies don’t understand affection, so when you try to cuddle him, it could actually be making him feel very uncomfortable and even slightly attacked.
+Puppies don’t understand affection, so when you try to cuddle him, it could actually be making him feel very uncomfortable.

 ● Speaking overly loud or in certain tones.
-Some puppies are quite timid, and we have to treat them as fragile babies.
-Speaking or shouting will certainly make a puppy anxious.
+Some puppies are rather timid, and any loud speaking or shouting can cause a lot of nerves.
 On the flip side, puppies can get overly excited very quickly, and your tone of voice and volume may be causing hyperactivity.

 ● Interacting with him too much.
 There’s a small chance that you’re interacting/playing/speaking and showing him too much attention.
 Puppies see most things as an initiation to play, and he may think you’re trying to play all the time.
 Or it could even become frustrating to your puppy and his bites are a signal for you to let him be.
 When he wants to play, he’ll come to you.

 3. You Are Encouraging The Behavior (without meaning to)

 The way we react when puppies demonstrate unwanted behavior has a huge impact on the way they understand what has just happened.